ashmanskas/cocotb_regsync_vs_afifo/README.md

 seems generally to allow for simpler-looking Cocotb code; and (2) using [Icarus Verilog][icarus] running on my MacBook Air to run the Cocotb simulation, instead of logging into my campus Linux box to run the fancy commercial simulator.
-Actually, another intriguing feature of Cocotb 1.4 that I have been meaning to try (but have not yet) is the ability to force/release signals in addition to depositing values into registers; I have been wondering whether this feature would allow me to embed module-specific unit tests into a test suite that runs on the full design, e.g. by overriding the inputs to a given instance of that module.
+(If we ever return to commuting by train, the ability to simulate simple things on one's local laptop could be helpful.)
+Actually, another intriguing feature of Cocotb 1.4 that I have been meaning to try (but have not yet) is the ability to force/release signals in addition to depositing values into registers;
+I have been wondering whether this feature would allow me to embed module-specific unit tests into a test suite that runs on the full design, e.g. by overriding the inputs to a given instance of that module.

 [snug2008]: http://www.sunburst-design.com/papers/CummingsSNUG2008Boston_CDC.pdf
 [cocotb14]: https://docs.cocotb.org/en/latest/release_notes.html#cocotb-1-4-0-dev0-2020-05-22